elixir-lang/elixir/docs/3_modules.md

 ### 3.4.1 import

-You must use `import` whenever you want to easily access functions from others modules without using the qualified name.
-For instance, if you want to use the `values` function from `Orddict` several times in your module and you don't want to always type `Orddict.values`, you can simply import it:
+We use `import` whenever we want to easily access functions from others modules without using the qualified name.
+For instance, if we want to use the `values` function from `Orddict` several times in a module and we don't want to always type `Orddict.values`, we can simply import it:

     defmodule Math do
       import Orddict, only: [values: 1]